nbomasi/Jenkins-cicd-pipeline/README.md

    **Note:** First install java from the same site, then install the Long Term Support release of Jenkins.

 2. Create 1 AWS EC2 instances for Sonarqube server,(Ubuntu, t2.medium).
-To install sonarqube I used the following [tscript](sonarqube.sh), although, manual way can be found on the ower's [website](https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/install-the-server/introduction/).
+To install sonarqube I used the following [script](sonarqube.sh),   although, manual way can be found on the ower's [website](https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/install-the-server/introduction/).

 Next is to install sonar-scanner plugin in jenkins and then set it up in jenkins systems configuration, and to setup quality gateway, token will be created in sonar GUI.